Hemanth-sai-reddy/Hemanth-sai-reddy/README.md

 ## About Me
-Hey, I'm Adarsh, a passionate Web Developer and a fourth-year B.Tech student specializing in Artificial Intelligence and Machine Learning at Kalasalingam Academy of Research and Education.
-I'm dedicated to pushing the boundaries of technology through innovative solutions and projects.
-My journey in computer science is fueled by a relentless pursuit of knowledge and excellence.
+Hey, I'm Hemanth, a recently graduated Computer Science Engineer with specialization in Artificial Intelligence and Machine Learning, equipped with strong technical expertise in data analysis and dynamic web technologies.
+I am eager to apply my skills to contribute to innovative digital solutions and drive impactful results.
+Passionate about leveraging technology to solve real-world problems and continuously advancing my professional growth.

 ## Skills